chaiexe/TryHackMe-Write-ups/2. Cryptographic Failures Write-up/Readme.md

 In production environments, databases are often hosted on dedicated servers running services like **MySQL** or **MariaDB**.
 However, databases can also exist as single files on disks known as flat-file databases.

 **SQLite** is one of the most widely used and lightweight flat-file database formats.
-It is portable, supports integration with a variety of programming languages, and includes a built-in command-line interface, sqlite3, which is pre-installed by default on many Linux distributions.
+It is portable, integrates easily with a variety of programming languages, and includes a built-in command-line interface. **sqlite3** is the command-line tool used to interact with SQLite databases and is pre-installed by default on many Linux distributions.

 <p align="center">+++++++++</p>